ryan-p-randall/ryan-p-randall.github.io/_notes/Reading/Articles/riggs-and-linder-actively-engaging-students.md

 reading: true
 reading-articles: true
 reading-type: "article"
-excerpt: "This paper suggests a three-pronged approach for conceptualizing active learning in the online asynchronous class: the creation of an architecture of engagement in the online classroom, the use of web-based tools in addition to the learning management system, and a re-imagining of discussion boards as interactive spaces."
+excerpt: "Abstract: This paper suggests a three-pronged approach for conceptualizing active learning in the online asynchronous class: the creation of an architecture of engagement in the online classroom, the use of web-based tools in addition to the learning management system, and a re-imagining of discussion boards as interactive spaces."
 status: ":herb:"
 published: true
 title: "Actively Engaging Students in Asynchronous Online Classes."
-work_author: "Shannon A. Riggs and Kathryn E. Linder"
+work_author: "Shannon A. Riggs & Kathryn E. Linder"
 work_link: "https://www.ideaedu.org/idea_papers/actively-engaging-students-in-asynchronous-online-classes/"
 work_link_text: "IDEA Center"
 access: "oa"